 I don't think Americans are afraid of beauty and sex, we're afraid of losing our desire for them, for what desire can survive its fulfillment?
-If we gave into that awful moment of surrender, which as T.S.
-Eliot notes, an age of prudence can never retract then we'd have nothing to get us out of bed in the morning, nothing to make us run to the airport at the very last minute to catch Drew Barrymore before her flight takes off, nothing to keep us buying DVDs and shoes, nothing to give any of it any urgency.
-We'd in effect cease to be Americans.
+This is humanity's curse, and Vadim is a victim to it.
+If as Americans we ever gave into that awful moment of surrender, which as T.S.
+Eliot notes, an age of prudence can never retract then we'd have nothing to get us out of bed in the morning, nothing to make us run to the airport at the very last minute to catch Drew Barrymore before her flight takes off, nothing to keep us buying DVDs and shoes.
+If we lost our rabid consumerism we'd in effect cease to be Americans.
 Everyone would tell us "you have a very European attitude."
-This is because America hinges on the command to enjoy, and the one essential commodity that can legally have no price tag is sex, and so it has us hypnotized.
-Yes, we may have sex in 'real life' but I'm talking mainly about real life mirrored in movies, wherein we go running after sex sublimated into dollars like zee stumbling Jerry Lewis.
+This is because America hinges on the command to enjoy, and the one essential commodity that can (legally) have no price tag is sex, and so it has us hypnotized.
+Yes, we may have sex in 'real life' but I'm talking mainly about real life mirrored in movies, wherein we chase after sex like zee comically stumbling Jerry Lewis.
 Nowadays we've stopped prizing the Cary Grant and have lionized the Ralph Bellamy.

-Americans don't like that the French like Jerry Lewis and that's perhaps the reason we let our rich wives drag us to the pretentious art cinema, so that we can get cultured and distance ourselves from the Lewisness inside us.
-And though we're dreading all the subtitles or bad dubbing, the pretentious poverty and class friction, Vadim whispers in our ear like a sly apache as we stand in the ticket line: "Don't worry, monsieur, the girl in this film... she is ...so beautiful."
+We Americans don't like Jerry Lewis and we don't like that the French like Jerry Lewis, and that's perhaps the reason we let our rich wives drag us to the pretentious art cinema, so that we can get cultured and distance ourselves from the Lewisness inside us, the Lewisness the French recognize as distinctly, ow you say? eh...
+Américain?
+We hope the international art cinema will broaden our continental minds, exorcise the Lewis out of us, and though we're dreading all the subtitles and bad dubbing, the pretentious poverty and class friction as we stand in line at NYC's Paris Theater with our minky wives, Vadim whispers in our ear like a sly apache: "Don't worry bout being bored, monsieur... the girl in this film... she is ...so beautiful."

 Some of this entry originally appeared in Acidemic Journal of Film and Media #6, August 2010